page title icon Don’t Run From Conflict and Obstacles

 Enter your email to get our free 8-page report with 20 personal development tips to upgrade your life and mindset.
 You'll also get our weekly newsletter where we share personal growth advice and resources to help you get 1% better every day!

-I’ve always been intrigued by how people handle challenges and conflict and obstacles.
-Some people are wired to thrive in confrontation but most people aren’t that way…and I’m in that camp.
-My personality tends to be non-confrontational and I’ve spent a good part of my life trying to avoid uncomfortable situations.
+I’ve always been intrigued by how people handle challenges, conflicts, and obstacles.
+Some people are wired to thrive in confrontation, but most people aren’t that way…and I’m in that camp.
+My personality tends to be non-confrontational, and I’ve spent a good part of my life trying to avoid conflict and uncomfortable situations.
+“Don’t run from conflict and obstacles” is something I’ve heard many times, in many ways over the years.
+But how to respond to those conflicts and obstacles is what I’ve been working on.

-I think of conflict as friction or challenges that can take many forms such as arguments with another person…issues at home or work…projects you’re working on that are giving you a hard time for whatever reason…essentially any type of “problem” that you have to address, confront and resolve.
+I think of conflict as friction or challenges that can take many forms, such as arguments with another person…issues at home, in your relationships, or work…projects you’re working on that are giving you a hard time for whatever reason…essentially any type of “problem” that you have to address, confront and resolve.

 What I’ve learned is that avoiding conflict only leads to the problem growing.
 It’s like a screaming toddler – ignoring him or her usually just makes them cry more.
 The bottom line is it’s hard to get ahead in business and life if you’re not willing to work through problems and challenges.

-I think about how ultra-successful entrepreneurs handle conflict.
-In the memoir, Shoe Dog, Phil Knight talks about what he had to go through to launch Nike.
-What he had to go through, and the obstacles he had to overcome, were crazy.
+I think about how ultra-successful entrepreneurs handle conflict and confrontation.
+In the memoir Shoe Dog, Phil Knight talks about what he had to go through to launch Nike.
+What he had to go through and the obstacles he had to overcome were crazy.
 Most people would’ve caved at any of the low points of his roller-coaster ride…but he pushed through and built a multi-billion dollar company in the end.

-If you listen to my podcast, I sometimes ask my guests about their biggest challenges in business and how they got through them.
+If you listen to my podcast, I sometimes ask my guests about their biggest challenges in business and how they got through them or are currently dealing with them.
 It’s always very intriguing to me.
-As I go further into my career, and I’m handling multiple revenue streams, the challenges have gotten bigger.
+As I go further into my career and I’m handling multiple revenue streams, the challenges have gotten bigger.
 Even as I write this, I’m tackling a project I don’t have much experience with.

 My Current Obstacles in Business